 * Prolonged propofol infusion has particularly been associated with adverse effects

-For more information on anesthetic management of Brugada syndrome patients; a review article has been written by Kloesel, Ackerman
+For more information on anesthetic management of Brugada syndrome patients; a review article has been written by Kloesel & Ackerman.
+When appropriate precautions (see the emergencies page) are taken (general) anesthesia with propofol can most often be performed safely.

 Other substances